korosuke613/playground/javascript/nuxt3/quick_start/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Quick Start

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.